LamaMQ/protocol/PROTOCOL.md

 ------|-------------
-[Middleware registration](#middleware-register) | Message payload of a middleware registration with hook type = 0 on socket | Trigger the hook when the connection is etablished. on authentification | Trigger the hook when the client auth. on version choose | Trigger when the client choose the version of the protocol to use.
+[Middleware registration](#middleware-register) | Message payload of a middleware registration with hook type = 0 on socket | Trigger the hook when the connection is etablished. on Authentication | Trigger the hook when the client auth. on version choose | Trigger when the client choose the version of the protocol to use.

 At least one field need to be at true.